trevorwslee/ACalculatorApp/README.md

 ```
 wasm-pack build --target web
 ```
-* HTML page loads the WASM Rust exposed requires a "module" like
+* HTML page that loads the WASM Rust exposed needs be in "module" like
 ```
 <script type="module">
   import init, { get_greeting } from './pkg/dumb_calculator.js';